kevinwss/WebCrawler/README.md

 # WebCrawler

-Extract the symptoms and diseases from web.\n
+    Extract the symptoms and diseases from web.
     Please test in Python3.